Get insider access

 TRUTHEAR x Crinacle ZERO

-The TRUTHEAR HEXA are better than the TRUTHEAR x Crinacle ZERO.
-The HEXA have a more accurate and better-balanced frequency response that will suit a wider variety of material than the ZERO.
+The TRUTHEAR HEXA are better than the TRUTHEAR x Crinacle ZERO, though it depends on your needs.
+The HEXA have a better-balanced frequency response that will suit a wider variety of material than the ZERO.
 The HEXA also do a better job blocking out sounds like A/C hum, but since neither pair have ANC, they both do a poor job isolating you from sounds like engine rumble.
 On the other hand, the ZERO put out a lot more bass than the HEXA.
 It can get a little boomy, but if you like your EDM to have extra oomph, the ZERO are worth considering, especially as they're also cheaper than the HEXA.

 MOONDROP Blessing 3